raquentin/raquentin.github.io/content/posts/the-booklist.md

 ## In Progress
 - **Rust for Rusteceans** by Jon Gjengset
 - **A Philosophy of Software Design** by John Ousterhout
+- **Haskell Programming from First Principles** by Christopher Allen and Julie Moronuki
 - **Algorithms** by Sanjoy Dasgupta, Christos Papadimitriou, and Umesh Vazirani

 ## Done